 Member since 2016

-Trish Gannon is the executive vice president of finance and planning and chief financial officer for Boys & Girls Clubs of Boston.
-Gannon provides strategic leadership and policy development and direct oversight of all financial functions, ensuring long-range sustainability as well as fiscal stability for the agency’s clubs and programs.
-She manages a range of activities to support the financial, facility, and technological functions of the agency, including construction projects, investments, budgets, audit, insurance, and vendor relationships.
+Trish Gannon consults to nonprofit organizations, specializing in strategic planning, governance, and organizational design, and teaches courses in nonprofit management.
+Most recently, she served as executive vice president, finance and planning, for the Boys & Girls Clubs of Boston, where she provided strategic leadership and policy development, as well as direct oversight of all financial and planning functions to ensure long-range sustainability.
 Gannon formerly served as vice president for fiscal affairs and CFO of Merrimack College, where she provided strategic direction for the financial and facility operations.
 She spent 10 years in senior leadership positions at the Massachusetts Development Finance Agency, formerly Massachusetts Industrial Finance Agency, where she directed all financing programs, including tax-exempt bonds, direct loans, and loan guarantees, with particular focus on colleges and universities and other nonprofit institutions.
 She began her career at Boston’s Children’s Museum.
 Gannon has served on boards and committees for several nonprofit organizations, including Suffolk University’s Sawyer Business School Alumni Board, Boston Architectural College’s Board of Overseers, the Greater Lawrence YWCA’s Board of Directors and Bellesini Academy’s Board of Directors.
 She holds a BA in Economics from the College of the Holy Cross and received an MPA from Suffolk University in 1997.

 Member since 2019

-Attorney Christine Garvey brings extensive expertise in corporate real estate to the boards of Healthcare Properties, MUFG/Union Bank of California, Toll Bros. home construction company and Montecito Bank & Trust, where she chairs the compensation committee.
-In the nonprofit arena, she serves on the boards of Habitat for Humanity, the Sansum Clinic, California State University Channel Islands and Immaculate Heart High School.
+Attorney Christine Garvey brings extensive expertise in corporate real estate to the boards of Healthcare Properties, Toll Bros. home construction company, and Montecito Bank & Trust, where she is lead director.
+In the nonprofit arena, she serves on the boards of Public Square, the Sansum Clinic, California State University Channel Islands, and Immaculate Heart High School.
 During her career she was responsible for real estate holdings throughout the world.
 Before retirement Garvey was global head of corporate real estate for Deutsche Bank and global head of worldwide real estate for Cisco Systems, and she led commercial, corporate and property management units at Bank of America.
 More recently she was on the Prologis Corporate Governance Committee.
 Garvey holds a JD from Suffolk University Law School and a BA, magna cum laude, from Immaculate Heart College in Los Angeles.
 She has stayed involved with her alma mater, most recently as a member of the Suffolk University Law School Dean’s Cabinet.

 Law School Alumni Trustee since 2017